AuchanDirect/docker-sshd/Readme.md

 This container runs an sshd process, allowing authentication by key for the "ssh" user.

-Usage:
+How to setup:
- * Mount your public keys in /home/ssh/.ssh/authorized_keys
+ * Mount your public keys in /etc/ssh/authorized_keys
  * Mount whatever files from the host filesystem into the user "home"
  * Expose the 22 port